ohsu-qin/qiutil/doc/source/index.rst

        git clone git@quip1:qiutil

 4. Install the Python_ pip_ package on your workstation, if necessary.

-5. Install virtualenv_ package on your workstation, if necessary.
+   It is recommended that a virtualenv_ is activated, which includes a localized pip location.

-6. On Linux, install the ``libxslt`` dev package.
+5. On Linux, install the ``libxslt`` dev package.
 For Ubuntu or other Debian-based systems, use::

        sudo aptitude install libxslt-dev